-Control arises not merely from power and exposure to variable returns, it also arises from the ability to use power to affect the amount of the investor's returns.
-Consequently, an investor with decision-making rights must determine whether it acts as a principal or as an agent.
+Control results not merely from power over the investee and exposure to variable returns, but from the ability to use power over the investee to affect the amount of the investor's returns from its involvement with the investee.
+Thus, an investor with decision-making rights must determine whether it is acting as a principal or an agent.